+, 5, 7

+ENG 1003 Composition I - 3 credit hours

+MATH 1103 Technical Math - 3 credit hours

-AUT0 1013 Introduction to Automotive Technology
+AUTO 1013 Introduction to Automotive Technology

-AUTO 1024 Brakes and Braking Systems
+AUTO 1023 Brakes and Braking Systems

-AUTO 1034 Suspension and Steering
+AUTO 1033 Suspension and Steering

-AUTO 1104 Engine Performance I
+AUTO 1103 Engine Performance I

-AUTO 1204 Automatic Transmission / Transaxle
+AUTO 1203 Automatic Transmission / Transaxle

-AUTO 1304 Electrical Systems I
+AUTO 1303 Electrical Systems I

-AUTO 1404 Automotive HVAC
+AUTO 1402 Automotive HVAC

-AUTO 2104 Engine Performance II
+AUTO 2103 Engine Performance II

-AUTO 2204 Manual Transmission and Drive Axles
+AUTO 2203 Manual Transmission and Drive Axles

-AUTO 2304 Electrical Systems II
+AUTO 2303 Electrical Systems II

-AUTO 2404 Engine Rebuild
+AUTO 2403 Engine Rebuild

+AUTO 2508 Automotive Lab

+TECH 1012 Employment Strategies

-FUNERAL SCIENCE
+FUNERAL DIRECTING

 This program is designed to allow students the option to serve as funeral directors without the embalming portion of the curriculum.
 The courses in the Technical Certificate will also meet the pre-requisites for the A.A.S. in Funeral Science.
-The American Board of Funeral Service Education does not accredit this certificate since it does not include embalming.
-Therefore, students completing this certificate will not be eligible to sit for the National Board Exam or any other state board exam.
-However, students may be employed by funeral homes as funeral directors.
-According to the ABFSE, "This academic program is designed to meet specific state or professional needs.
-It is not accredited by the American Board of Funeral Service Education.
-Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required."
+According to the American Board of Funeral Service Education, "This academic program is designed to meet specific state or professional needs.
+It is not acredited by the American Board of Funeral Service Education.
+Students graduating from this program are not elibible to take the National Board examination or any state board examination for which graduation from an ABFSE accredited program is required."

 ACC 1013 Accounting for Funeral Science

 CIS 1203 Introduction to Computers

 ENG 1003 Composition I

-MATH 1113 Applied Math or higher level mathematics course

-SOC 2263 Comparitive Religions

-SPCH 1203 Oral Communication

 FUS 1143 Business and Funeral Service Law

 FUS 2223 Funeral Service Management and Merchandising

 FUS 2242 Funeral Directing

 FUS 2253 Funeral Service Psychology and Counseling

+MATH 1113 Applied Math or higher level mathematics course

+SOC 2263 Comparitive Religions

+SPCH 1203 Oral Communication